How to Make Bread: Step-by Step Homemade Bread Making Instructions & Recipes

 Dough that has doubled in size and ready for baking

 Once your dough has reached the top of the tin it is time to place it into a pre-heated oven.
 Here your bread will still rise a little more before the heat kills the yeast and the rising action is stopped.
-Do not open the oven for the first half of the baking process to prevent your bread from collapsing.

-HOW TO MAKE BREAD - TESTING YOUR BREAD:
+HOW TO MAKE BREAD - TESTING YOUR BREAD

 Once you are sure that your bread is ready take it out of the loaf tin and tap the underside of the bread with your knuckles.
 If you bread sounds hollow, it is cooked.
 The top should also be golden brown.
 If you are not sure, return the bread to the oven to bake for a further 10 minutes.
 If you think that your bread is browning too quickly, you can cover it with a sheet of tin foil placed lightly on the top.

-Now that you know how to make bread, visit our Bread Recipes page and get started on your bread making.
+Now that you know how to make bread, visit our

 OUR RECOMMENDATION: BEST SELLING BREAD BOOKS